ome/omero-webtest/README.rst

     https://HOST/webtest/examples/IMAGE_ID/embed_big_image.html
     https://HOST/webtest/examples/IMAGE_ID/embed_viewer.html

-NB: note IMAGE_ID can be obtained from public images.
+**Note**: IMAGE_ID can be obtained from public images.

 New templates can be added to templates/webtest/examples.
 New template can benefit from dynamic variables: {{ host_name }} and {{ image_id }} passed through URL.

-Rendered template can be saved locally for further testing as an absolute uri is included.
+Included: Rendered template that can be saved locally for further testing as an absolute uri.

 License
 -------